microsoft/TemplateStudio/docs/getting-started-extension.md

 ### Prerequisits for installing Windows Template Studio

-Windows Template Studio (WinTS) installs into your existing Visual Studio development environment.
+*Windows Template Studio* (aka *WinTS*) installs into your existing Visual Studio development environment.
 If you're missing any of the below, you can get everything from the [Windows Dev Center Download page](https://developer.microsoft.com/windows/downloads).
-- Visual Studio 2019 - Although VS 2019.2 is the minimum version, we recommend using WinTS with the latest Visual Studio Update.
+- Visual Studio 2019 - Although VS 2019.2 is the minimum version, we recommend using *WinTS* with the latest Visual Studio Update.
 - .NET Framework 4.7.2

 ### Prerequisites for Universal Windows Platform